sumcumo/nuxt-styleguide/demo/docs/docs/working-with-design-tokens.md

 Design token files can be documented inline using docBlock comments.

 A special `render` tag is used to specify how the value of the variable should be used.
-The custom renderer has to be implemented by the
-<missing-doc>used styleguide renderer for design tokens</missing-doc>.
+The Design Token is than parsen by the [Design Token Component](https://github.com/sumcumo/nuxt-styleguide/blob/master/packages/nuxt-styleguide-renderer-default/designTokens.vue) and directed to the selected render type.

 ```
 /**